LiangJiuyang/LiangJiuyang.github.io/_pages/about.md

 Journal Referees
 ======
-Computer Physics Communications, SIAM Journal on Applied Mathematics, Journal of Chemical Theory and Computation, Advances in Applied Mathematics and Mechanics, Scientific Reports, Advanced Science
+Computer Physics Communications, SIAM Journal on Applied Mathematics, Journal of Computational Physics, Journal of Chemical Theory and Computation, Advances in Applied Mathematics and Mechanics, Scientific Reports, Advanced Science